2021-2022 High School Youth and Government State Officers

 The YMCA Texas Youth and Government high school program boasts over one thousand students from all over Texas who participate in one of five program sections at our annual High School State Conference in Austin: Legislative, Judicial, State Affairs Forum, Media, and Governor’s Cabinet/Lobbyists.

 Click below to learn more about how each section works!

 The Legislative section involves participants identifying issues for legislation, bill writing, debating, bill presentation, and participation in a legislative body.
 Participants prepare legislation (bills, or sometimes joint resolutions) in their clubs for consideration, debate, and action at the District and State Conferences.
 At the District Conference, Hearing Committees consider each bill and take appropriate action.
 At the State Conference, all bills are heard first in a committee, and some bills then advance to be heard again by a larger audience in the House and/or Senate chambers.
 Bills that pass both chambers are sent to the Junior Youth Governor for his or her consideration.

 Our goal for our Legislative participants is acquisition of valuable experience writing, researching, and debating mock-legislation in a process that closely mirrors the process of our Texas Legislature.
 This experience increases awareness both of how our state government works and pertinent current events.

-The Bill Template and other supporting materials can be found on the Resource Portal page in the Legislative section.
+The Bill Template and other supporting materials can be found on the Legislative section page.

 Our Judicial program section allows students to participate in a mock-trial setting.
 They act as judges, attorneys, witnesses, and bailiffs in a series of rounds in which they compete against other teams as either the Defense or Prosecution for Trial Court or the Appellant or Appellee for Appeals Court.